 Housing Tides Index™

 The Housing Tides Index is a monthly pulse of the U.S. housing market, offering the most comprehensive yet succinct measure of market health in a consolidated form.
 Giving an aggregated view of the top 41 markets across the U.S., the index scores each market on its health and ranks each market compared to others.
-Numbers are generated based on 18 highly selected market indicators ranging from unemployment rates and housing permits to rental vacancy and mortgage foreclosure rates.
+Numbers are generated based on 18 market indicators ranging from unemployment rates and housing permits to rental vacancy and mortgage foreclosure rates.

 For more about how we create the Index, read our index methodology or submit a question to our Head Analyst, Jonathan Scott.